oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab1/lab1-create-oracle-base-database-service.md

     ![Change Storage](./images/change.storage.png" ")

-    * 2 things to note is that Oracle Grid Infrastructure is recommended for production workloads and that Logical Volume Manager is only available for single-node VM systems
+    * Two things to note are that Oracle Grid Infrastructure is recommended for production workloads and that Logical Volume Manager is only available for single-node VM systems.

     ![Select Storage](./images/select.storage.png" ")

-**Next, we will configure the storage performance**
+**Next, we will configure the storage performance.**
 12. Choose between **Balanced & Higher Performance** Storage Volumes

-    * For the **Available Data Storage**, Select the amount of Block storage that you want allocated to the VM DN System.
+    * For the **Available Data Storage**, Select the amount of Block storage that you want to be allocated to the VM DN System.
-    * The **Recovery Area Storage** field displays the amount of storage that will be available for recovery log data (RECO data) based on the amount of storage select ed for the DATA space.
+    * The **Recovery Area Storage** field displays the amount of storage that will be available for recovery log data (RECO data) based on the amount of storage selected for the DATA space.
-    * You can change the amount of Recovery area storage independently after provisioning
+    * You can change the amount of Recovery area storage independently after provisioning.

     ![Select Storage performance](./images/select.storage.perf.png" ")

-13. Click on the **save changes** button to continue configuring the DB system
+13. Click on the **save changes** button to continue configuring the DB system.

-14. Next, we will Select the **Total number of VM Nodes** that will be in our **DB System** and the **Oracle Database Software Edition** that will be supported by the DB system
+14. Next, we will Select the **Total number of VM Nodes** that will be in our **DB System** and the **Oracle Database Software Edition** that will be supported by the DB system.

     ![Configure Node](./images/configure.node.png" ")

     ![Select Database Edition](./images/db.edition.png" ")

-15. In the **Add SSH Keys section** of the page we will add our SSH public key to enable access to the VM DB System via SSH.
+15. In the **Add SSH Keys section** of the page, we will add our SSH public key to enable access to the VM DB System via SSH.

-    * To Add the **SSH Public Key** portion of the key pair, choose from one of the provided 3 options.
+    * To Add the **SSH Public Key** portion of the key pair, choose from one of the provided three options.

     ![Add SSH Keys](./images/add.ssh.keys.png" ")